Colorimetry in perspective of the human eye

 Applications of Colorimetry

 Color and color reproduction has become more and more important with evolving technologies.
 Technological developments allow even faster and more accurate color measurement which found its way into many applications.
 For example brand identity has become more and more important to ensure the right color reproduction for example on TV.
 This is directly linked to capabilities of color reproduction on displays, but also in optimizing differences between different displays.
 For example the huge technological developments in smart phone displays offers brighter and more vivid color reproductions, but also requires proper and accurate calibration to ensure the exact same colors amongst millions of phones.
-For such applications, Admesy has developed in-line production colorimeters such as the Hyperion and 2D imaging colorimeters for full display inspection (Titan series).
+For such applications, Admesy has developed in-line production colorimeters such as the Prometheus Series and 2D imaging colorimeters for full display inspection (Titan and Helios series).